arushibhagat/arushibhagat/README.md

 - 👋 Hi, I’m @arushibhagat
-- 👀 I’m interested in all things IT, ig?
+- 👀 I’m interested in ML, AI and Data Science
 - 🌱 I’m currently learning B.Tech CSE at IIIT Nagpur and BS in Data Science and Applications from IIT Madras
 - 💞️ I’m looking to collaborate on nothing yet.
 - 📫 How to reach me ...